S-08706

 Penalties

-Civil penalty of not more than $500 per day that the covered business remains in violation of reporting requirements.
-The commissioner shall waive or reduce penalties if the violation is cured within the ninety-day cure period.
+Civil penalty of not more than $500 per day for each day a covered business remains in violation of the reporting requirements.
+If the violation is cured within 90 days to the commissioner's satisfaction, penalties shall be waived or reduced.

 Who Is Covered